 Worried about losing your crowning glory?

 If so you're not alone.
-It's estimated that 40% of men in their 20s suffer from early hair loss and this percentage accelerates with age.
+It's estimated that 40% of men in their 20s suffer from early hair loss or thinning hair and this percentage accelerates with age.
 For many men losing their hair is no big deal but for many others it's a process that they find traumatic.
 And British men are especially hung up about hair loss.
-A recent Gallup poll showed that they're more worried about baldness than anyone else in Europe, with three quarters of men admitting hair loss affected their self-esteem and over half saying it makes them feel old.
+A recent Gallup poll showed that Brits are more worried about baldness than anyone else in Europe, with three quarters of men admitting hair loss affected their self-esteem and over half saying it makes them feel old.

 Men tend to lose hair in a concentrated pattern from the front through to the crown.
 A number of factors influence this including poor health, dietary deficiencies and stress but by far the greatest influence on hair loss is the male hormone DHT.

-Prevention is always better than cure and there are many preparations on the market that claim to slow down hair loss.
+Prevention is always better than cure and there are many preparations on the market that claim to slow down hair loss or give a boost to thinning hair.
 Some of these work better than others.
-The use of Copper is now thought to be very beneficial to both the hair and scalp.
-Copper Peptides can be used to effectively deliver copper to the roots of the hair follicle.
+The use of copper is now thought to be very beneficial to both the hair and scalp.
+Copper peptides can be used to effectively deliver copper to the roots of the hair follicle.
 Regular use can improve the health of the scalp, hair and hair follicle helping to limit the conditions that cause hair loss.